symfony/symfony/src/Symfony/Component/OptionsResolver/README.md

-OptionsParser Component
+OptionsResolver Component
 ======================

-OptionsParser helps to configure objects with option arrays.
+OptionsResolver helps at configuring objects with option arrays.

-It supports default values on different levels of your class hierarchy, required options and lazy options where the default value depends on the concrete value of a different option.
+It supports default values on different levels of your class hierarchy, option constraints (required vs. optional, allowed values) and lazy options whose default value depends on the value of another option.

-The following example demonstrates a Person class with two required options "firstName" and "lastName" and two optional options "age" and "gender", where the default value of "gender" is derived from the passed first name, if possible.
+The following example demonstrates a Person class with two required options "firstName" and "lastName" and two optional options "age" and "gender", where the default value of "gender" is derived from the passed first name, if possible, and may only be one of "male" and "female".

-    use Symfony\Component\OptionsParser\OptionsParser;
+    use Symfony\Component\OptionsResolver\OptionsResolver;
-    use Symfony\Component\OptionsParser\Options;
+    use Symfony\Component\OptionsResolver\Options;

     class Person
     {